Wagner (footballer, born 1978)

-Wagner Santos Lago (born 1 January 1978), known as Wagner, is a Brazilian football manager and former player who is the current youth coach of Bosnian Premier League club Široki Brijeg.
+Wagner Santos Lago (born 1 January 1978), known as Wagner, is a Brazilian football manager and former player who played as an attacking midfielder.
+He is currently working as an assistant manager at Bosnian Premier League club Široki Brijeg.

-He played 13 years for Široki Brijeg, where he was also the club captain and won one league title and three cups.
-Wagner would later go on to manage the under-19 team of Široki Brijeg.

 Playing career

 Early career

 Born in Ilhéus, Brazil, Wagner began playing football with local clubs in the Bahia, Goiás and São Paulo state competitions before embarking on a fifteen-year career in Bosnia and Herzegovina.
 He left Jaboticabal Atlético for Posušje in July 2003.

 Široki Brijeg

 In the summer of 2005, Wagner went to Široki Brijeg where he played the best games in his entire career and also won one league title and three national cups.
 He had an average of more than ten goals per season while playing for Široki Brijeg.
-In the 2013–14 league season, Wagner was the league top goalscorer, scoring 18 goals in that season.
+In the 2013–14 season, Wagner was the league top goalscorer, scoring 18 goals in that season.
+He was given the Bosnian Premier League Player of the Season award in the following season.

-He left Široki at the age of 40, setting a record of 125 goals and 297 appearances in the Bosnian Premier League with Široki Brijeg and Posušje.
+Wagner left Široki Brijeg at the age of 40, setting at the time a record of 125 goals and 297 appearances in the Bosnian Premier League with Široki Brijeg and Posušje.